nordras/devopsKATA-25/README.md

 # devopsKATA-25

+### kata history
+25 JUL 2025

-Run a Jenkins instance using Docker Create a multi step pipeline (Build, Test) that builds and run unit tests for a simple Flask app (this project should be in a Github repo) Jenkins should run the pipeline when a merge is done in main branch
+Run a Jenkins instance using Docker
+Create a multi step pipeline (Build, Test) that builds and run unit tests for a simple Flask app (this project should be in a Github repo)

-Today's meeting summary: Everyone should work on the SAME small piece of the Kata We are going to have daily meetings to report progress and ask for help We will use only personal machine, to avoid infosec issues
+Jenkins should run the pipeline when a merge is done in main branch

+29 JUL 2025
+Make Jenkins deploy the Flask app to Minikube using Helm Setup minikube locally
+Create a Helm Chart for the Flask App
+Update Jenkins pipeline to add a new stage deploy